Antimony Carver

-Antimony "Annie" Carver is the protagonist of Tom Siddell's 2005 webcomic Gunnerkrigg Court.
+Antimony "Annie" Carver is the main protagonist of Tom Siddell's 2005 webcomic Gunnerkrigg Court.
 She was the first character created for Gunnerkrigg Court and her design has evolved alongside the webcomic's artstyle.
 Characterized as quiet, shy and precocious, as well as lonely and subtly rebellious, Antimony has been praised for her complexity.

 Creation

 Gunnerkrigg Court was conceptualized from a doodle Tom Siddell was sketching one day.

 After designing the character, Siddell decided a "strange school" would fit her personality.
 He named the house Antimony is in at Gunnerkrigg Court "Queslett North", after his own former house.
 Delos Woodruff of Comic Fencing suggested that Antimony may be named after the metal of the same name, pointing out that the alchemical symbol for antimony is commonly shown in the webcomic.

 El Santo of The Webcomic Overlook noted that, as the art style of Gunnerkrigg Court evolved, so did Antimony's design.
 The character was initially drawn as a short girl with a "football-shaped head", but slowly evolved to be taller and more "elegant".
-El Santo felt that these changes complement Antimony's emotional growth and maturity in the webcomic.
+El Santo said that these changes complement Antimony's emotional growth and maturity in the webcomic.